ericmj/IronLua/README.md

 * **Fix Get/Set Member implementation**
   The current implementation is somewhat buggy, and does not allow you to set a field on a table using index notation if the value has not been set before, and there is no metatable handling the method.
 There are also a few other bugs in the implementation which need to be ironed out.

+* **Event Handler Translation**
+  Current implementation doesn't work too well, since Lua methods all return a value (they behave like Func<...>) while most C# event handlers are expected to be void (Action<...>).
+It is necessary to get some kind of wrapper sorted out to ensure that Lua methods can be used for standard C# event handlers.

 <a id="clr-interop-library"></a>
 ## CLR Interop Library